top of page

 When I first started rapping at 12 years old I was trash.
 I’m talking BIG TRASH.
 I wasn’t original, my flow pattern was all over the place and my rhymes were equivalent to “one-fish, two-fish, red-fish, blue-fish.”
 My cousins would always have me rap at the end of a song and it wasn’t to save the best for last.
 I’m still not sure why they didn’t kick me out of the group?
 Grace, I guess.
 They would help me with my lyrics and I’d listen to other MCs to get better, but neither was the ultimate difference maker.
 I got better because I just kept writing.
 Every day, several times a day, even at school when I was supposed to be reading Beowulf, I was writing rhymes.
 Eventually, I got good, and then really good.
 What if I wouldn't have pushed past the failure?
 It’s likely you wouldn't be reading this right now.
 And though my 12-year-old lyrical battle is behind me, as a man striving every day to be better, I still face fear and failure.

 One of my greatest fears is not living up to my full God-given potential.
-The belief that because I am in the minority as a black man, my broken past won’t support the hope of a bright future.
+The belief that because I am in the minority as a Black man, my broken past won’t support the hope of a bright future.
 This fear, when allowed to go unchecked, creates anxiety, stress, and pressure in my life.
 But if I don’t allow emotion to overtake me, it’s clear that none of that holds any truth.
 My past is part of what made me the man I am today, and anxiousness about the future is pointless.
 In fact, the Bible clearly tells me, “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
 Is not life more than food, and the body more than clothing?
 Look at the birds of the air: they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not of more value than they?
 And which of you by being anxious can add a single hour to his span of life?” - Matthew 6:25-27

 Saying that God is the “ultimate Venture Capitalist” who takes risks investing in us would be incorrect on several levels.
 He’s so much more.
 You don’t need a past history of success or a projection of profits in your business plan or your life story.
 You have nothing He can profit from, yet He has invested in you His greatest offering, His Son.